tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ### Services and information

-Dependending on the protocol, service should provide various information (e.g. server URL, stream key, username, password).
+Depending on the protocol, the service should provide various types of connection details (e.g. server URL, stream key, username, password).

-So as it si now, `get_key` can provide a stream id (SRT) or an encryption passphrase (RIST) rather than a stream key.
+Currently, `get_key` can provide a stream id (SRT) or an encryption passphrase (RIST) rather than a stream key.

-Rather than adding a getter for each possible info.
-A getter where we can chooose which info we want should be considered.
+Rather than adding a getter for each possible type of information, a getter where we can choose which type of information we want should be implemented.

 Adding to Services API:
 - `const char *(*get_connect_info)(uint32_t type, void *data)` where `type` is an integer indicating which info we want and return `NULL` if it doesn't have it.
 - `bool (*can_try_to_connect)(void *data)`, since protocols and services do not always require the same informations.
 This function allows the service to return if it can connect.
 Returns true if not implemented.
-- Each type will be define by a macro and a even number, odd number will be reserved for future third-party protocol.
+- Each types of connection details will be define by a macro and an even number, odd number will be reserved for future third-party protocol.
 - `obs_service_get_url`, `obs_service_get_key`, `obs_service_get_username` and `obs_service_get_password` will be deprecated in favor of `obs_service_get_info`.

 List of types: